KarimGlz/telegram-gcal-ai-assistant/README.md

 - **Stay logged in** - No need to authenticate every time you use it
 - **Smart user flow** - Automatically recognizes new vs. returning users and guides them accordingly

+## ⚙️ Prerequisites

+To replicate or learn from this project, you'll need:
+- n8n account (self-hosted or cloud)
+- Google Cloud project with Calendar API enabled
+- Telegram bot token (from BotFather)
+- Google Gemini API key

+**Note:** The custom calendar tools are proprietary and not included in this repo.
+Contact me if you're interested in learning how to build similar tools.

 ## 🛠️ Built With

 - **n8n** - Workflow automation platform